Introduction: The Nerd Watch

-The first number represents the hour and the second number represents the number the minute hand would be pointing to if it were an analog clock.
-For example, if the watch flashes 0010 - 0110, this corresponds to 2 - 6, which means the hour is 2 and the minute hand points to the 6.
-It's 2:30.
+The first number represents the hour, and the second number represents the number the minute hand would be pointing to if it were an analog clock.
+For example, if the watch flashes 0010 - 0110, this corresponds to 2 - 6, which means the hour is 2 and the minute hand points to the 6, making it 2:30.
 (Check out the image above for a graphic description!)
-There's no indication of a.m. or p.m., but hopefully it's clear whether it's 2:30 in the morning or not :)
+There's no indication of a.m. or p.m., but hopefully it's clear whether it's 2:30 in the morning or not.

-The watch is based on a project my dad made for Maker Faire.
+The watch is based on a project Tony DeRose made for Maker Faire.
 It uses the same code and schematic, but now the board is laid out to look more like a watch, and sleeker surface-mount (SMD) components are used to make it lower profile.

-Another Note: The main part of this post will cover how to build version 2.5, the most current version that uses a regular ATtiny chip.
+Another Note: The main part of this how-to covers how to build version 2.5, the most current version that uses a regular ATtiny chip.
 However, Step 9 shows a variation, version 3.1, which uses a surface-mount ATtiny and a mini-USB port to program it.
 This version is significantly more difficult to build and program, so I'd recommend starting with version 2.5 and only trying version 3.1 if you feel really ambitious (or have experience with soldering SMD components).